ramyabala221190/DockerPluralSight/README.md

 https://github.com/DanWahlin/Angular-Core-Concepts/blob/main/config/nginx.conf

-docker ps -a
+Important commands to clean up the system: docker ps -a docker system prune docker rmi <image name>

-docker system prune
+docker-compose uses the docker-compose.yml file to build the image and to run the containers Its mainly used to run multiple containers eg: angular and any server side framework.

-docker rmi <image name>
+If not needed we need to manually enter the docker build and docker run commands.

-docker-compose uses the docker-compose.yml file to build the image and to run the containers Its mainly used to run multiple containers eg: angular and any server side framework
+Not using the compose file.
+Just included in the project for info.

-If not needed we need to manually enter the docker build and docker run commands
+The server folder is only required if you have the server config also in the same project.
 A container registry contains docker images.